-- Ensure safe recruitment practices in checking the suitability of staff and volunteers to work with children. - Raise awareness of the potential for Sexual violence and sexual harassment between children in schools and colleges. - Raise awareness of child protection issues and equip children with the skills needed to keep them safe. - Develop and implement procedures for identifying and reporting cases or suspected cases of abuse. - Support a pupil who has been abused in accordance with his or her agreed child protection plan. - Maintain a safe environment in which children can learn and develop. - Communicate readily with Buckinghamshire Safeguarding Children Partnership whenever an allegation or disclosure of abuse has been made.
+- Ensure safe recruitment practices in checking the suitability of staff and volunteers to work with children. - Raise awareness of the potential for Sexual violence and sexual harassment between children in schools and colleges. - Raise awareness of child protection issues and equip children with the skills needed to keep them safe. - Develop and implement procedures for identifying and reporting cases or suspected cases of abuse. - Support a pupil who has been abused in accordance with his or her agreed child protection plan. - Maintain a safe environment in which children can learn and develop. - Communicate readily with OSCB whenever an allegation or disclosure of abuse has been made. - The school and governing body takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.

 The school endeavours to provide a strongly supportive pastoral environment, in which children have a range of adults to whom they can turn, should they have a concern.
-These include the class teachers, tutors, the school counsellor and school matron.
-Details of helplines are also available on noticeboards in the boarding areas.
+These include the class teacher, tutor, school listener and school matron.
+Details of helplines are also available.